j-ro/jQuery-Super-Sticky-Plugin/readme.md

 <script src="jquery.superSticky.js" type="text/javascript"></script>
 ```

+Then call the plugin using something like the examples below.

 The plugin should work on sidebars in a wide range of DOM setups -- let me know if you have issues with your implementation in the issues section!